kera-cudmore/BookWorm/README.md

 While researching the best way to handle errors in a Flask application using blueprints I came across the following [article](https://nrodrig1.medium.com/flask-blueprints-error-handling-and-config-file-example-d1a031070763).
 I really liked how this solution allowed me to create a blueprint to custom handle a number of different errors, rather than just creating a single 404 error page.

+### Defensive Programming

+I have used defensive programming through my app to ensure that users who are not logged in, or users who did not create the bookshelf or review are unable to edit.
+This is achieved by checking whether there is a user in session, and then also checking to see if the session user is the same user who created the bookshelf/review.
+If a user is not the creator, a flash message will be displayed to let them know that they are only able to edit/delete their own bookshelves/reviews and then redirects them to a suitable page.
+I would like to look into this further and utilise a check that is the session user is "admin" they will be granted access to all bookshelves and reviews to enable them to remove any offensive material.
 - - -

 ## Deployment & Local Development